daynis-olman/wp-gravityForms-nabTransact/README.md

 #### Additional NAB Transact Add-On Requirements
 To be able to use the NAB Transact add-on for Gravity Forms, there are a few additional requirements beyond those of a normal add-on.

-#### Your form must contain 2 uniquely labelled fields to work correctly
+#### Your form must contain uniquely labelled fields to work correctly
-SPECIAL FIELD #1
-> * This field should be hidden and will receive bank responce code.
->
-> * Field type: "Hidden input"
-> * Field unique label: "Payment Status"

-SPECIAL FIELD #2
-> * This field should contain total payment amount.
-> * Example: Field value "100.57" for $100.57 transaction
->
-> * Field type: "Payment Total"
-> * Field unique label: "Price"
+Please read below on Required form fields

 ###### SSL Certificate Installed and Configured
 Because of the secure nature of capturing credit card information, the NAB Transact add-on requires a SSL certificate to be installed and configured.
 You will also need to configure your WordPress site to work properly with SSL